asrahmann/Audio_Transcriber/Readme.md

 ## Contact

-For questions or feedback, please contact [Your Name] at [asrahman@live.com].
+For questions or feedback, please contact [Ahmedur Rahman] at [asrahman@live.com].

 ---

-Thank you for using Audio Transcriber!
+Thank you for using Audio Transcriber!!